By Cat, Oct 2014 (Photo, right, from Wikipedia)

 What apples work best in a crisp?

 Any apple good for a pie is good for a crisp.
 Check out my post: Apples (About), for a handy chart on which apples are best for Snacks, Salads, Pies, Sauces, Baking or Freezing; and Storage Months for 19 different varieties.
 From the chart, the only apple that is NOT good for pies is Red Delicious.
 However, to that I would add “Golden Delicious, at least not good for a crisp; I used them in my Jan 27, 2020 testing, and they just turned into apple sauce.
 All others are ‘excellent’ or ‘good.’

 The ”excellent’ apples for crisps (in alphabetical order): Cameo, Cortland, Granny Smith, Honey Crisp, Idared, Jonathan, Macintosh, Newtown Pippin, Pink Lady, and Rome Beauty.
+I have Macintosh and Honeycrisp trees, so I mainly use Macintosh for my crisps, but sometimes I do half of each.
+If I use up my own apples, I use Pink Lady from my grocery store.
 [Note that I’ve deleted Golden Delicious from the “crisps” list, but I’ve left it in the chart for “pies.”]

 - Pure and Simple Apple Crisp recipe, with almond meal and ground pecans (2)

 - The Functional Foodie Apple Crisp recipe with almond meal and pecan halves (3)